 Using app store optimization is important for getting your app found by people who aren’t necessarily searching specifically for your app.
 Pre-launch ASO includes research into your competition and target market to analyze what keywords and designs will lead to the highest incoming traffic numbers.

 - Keywords that are hidden from users but are used by the App Store in determining your rankings

-- Screenshots of the five most important or interesting features of your app, with accompanying descriptive text.
+- Screenshots of the five most important, unique or interesting features of your app, with accompanying descriptive text.

 - Video of the app in use to show UI and UX (optional but highly recommended)

 Before you launch your app, there is not much you can measure besides beta-testers – which are important to track – but it’s much harder to code these tools into the app after you launch it.
 They’re necessary to track your app’s data once it is launched, and will provide useful information for improving.

 Selecting a good launch date can be the difference between getting 100 downloads on the first day and getting 1000.
 While you can’t control all big events to make sure they don’t happen on your launch date, you can do a little research and make sure you at least choose a date that does not overlap with any planned events.
 There has been researched into which day of the week is best for launch an app based on category, and for the most part, it has been found that the weekend is the best time to launch an app for most app categories (aside from business or medical apps, which generate the most revenue during mid-week).

 Well in advance of your planned release date, you want to make sure your app has been fully approved by the App Store.
 Planning for a specific date is pointless if you’re being prevented from launching it on that day.